New York State Approval Process

 -

-After the casino applicants file their applications, a local Community Advisory Committee (CAC) will be appointed by five elected officials - Governor Kathy Hochul, County Executive Bruce Blakeman, Town of Hempstead Supervisor Donald Clavin, State Senator Bynoe and Assembly Member Edward Ra.
-If 2 of the 5 members vote against the casino, the applicant does not move forward!
+After the casino applicants file their applications, a local Community Advisory Committee (CAC) would have been appointed by five elected officials - Governor Kathy Hochul, County Executive Bruce Blakeman, Town of Hempstead Supervisor Donald Clavin, State Senator Bynoe and Assembly Member Edward Ra.
+If 2 of the 5 members had voted against the casino, the Sands successor application would have not moved forward!

 -